 Did you know if changes are made to the current presumptive disability list, a veteran could reopen a claim at any time, and at no charge?
 Getting assistance from a competent VSO may be beneficial.

 Did you know for the first time in the history of the Department of Veterans Affairs (VA), veterans may now use their My HealtheVet credentials to access online services from across the VA’s complex web on Vets.gov.
 Essentially, all veterans who’ve registered with MyHealtheVet can easily logon with their userID and password, to refill a prescription, make an appointment, check their claim status, check status of an appeal, and apply for benefits that help them pay for college and VA training programs.

 PDBR Mandates Disability Reevaluation

 Did you know many medically-discharged veterans who had their disability rating "low-balled" by their service branch may be missing out on an opportunity to have their disability upgraded?
 In 2009 Congress mandated that a Physical Disability Board of Review (PDBR) be formed to reevaluate the disability ratings of up to 71,000 veterans.
 However, to date only about 19,000 of the eligible veterans have applied for a review.

 Pharmacy Relief Disaster Plan

-During natural disasters, when medical centers are closed or too difficult to access, VA will activate the Pharmacy Disaster Relief Plan.
+Did you know during natural disasters, when medical centers are closed or too difficult to access, VA will activate the Pharmacy Disaster Relief Plan?
 This allows veterans with a VA ID card to take either a written prescription or an active VA prescription bottle to specific locations and receive a 14-day supply of medication.